donuts qui coule

 • Individual sensitivity

-The cervix is generally more sensitive during ovulation, when it is lower, soft, and open.
+The cervix is generally more sensitive during ovulation, when it is lower, softer and more open.
 Many individuals report more intense sensations during this period.

 • People who have given birth vaginally are often more sensitive

-• Certain procedures (like IUD insertion) can alter sensitivity
+• Certain procedures (such as the fitting of a coil) can alter sensitivity

-The important thing to remember is that the absence of sensation at this level does not mean there is a problem.
+The important thing to remember is that the absence of sensation at this level in no way indicates a problem.

 For those who wish to explore this sensation, here are the positions that work best: